Brokkoly/BrokkolyBot/README.md

 Need to tell people some basic information when they join the server?
 Add it to the bot and then just type !newuser

+But the reason we're here is to repeat the funniest things people have said over the years.

 Upcoming Features:

 ~~Remote Hosting, not running in a session on my desktop~~